gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 First, let's figure out all the different ways we can fit rowers into boats.
 The canonical form of this problem is a cousin of the <a href="https://en.wikipedia.org/wiki/Knapsack_problem" target="_blank">knapsack problem</a> called the <a href="https://en.wikipedia.org/wiki/Subset_sum_problem" target="_blank">subset sum problem</a>.

-We use dynamic programming to efficiently figure out all the ways we can pack a a given number of rowers into boats of specified sizes.
+We use dynamic programming to efficiently figure out all the ways we can pack a given number of rowers into boats of specified sizes.

 ```python
 Partition = dict[int, int]